 Ways to Make Homeschool Fun During High School

-Fun electives are a wonderful way to add some interesting courses to your high school students’ classes!
+Fun electives for high school are a wonderful way to add some interesting courses to your high school students’ classes!
 There are many available if you know to look for them.

 There are courses for teens who love technology and have an entrepreneurial spirit such as Intro to Filmmaking and YouTube 4 Teens.
 There are lots (and lots!) of ideas for other electives that you can teach yourself, take in a co-op setting, or even do online.